 - Improvements – the older buildings in your location may be suffering a higher vacancy rate due to the expectations of tenants and businesses.
 Property improvements and levels of presentation are critical to attracting new tenants to a property.

 - Services and amenities – from the previous point, the services in a property are critical to tenant attraction and creating inspections.
 When you look at any property vacancy, consider the levels and variety of services that could suit the occupants; consider the ‘attraction factor’.
-The important question to ask here is if the property and the vacancy is comparable and of better quality than the other properties in the location.
+The important question to ask here is if the property and the vacancies are comparable and of better quality than the other properties in the location.

 - Tenancy mix – when you look at an office or retail building with multiple tenants in occupation, consider the tenant mix and the placement of tenants.
-You can segment the tenants by business type, leases covenants, size of premises, location of premises, lease expiry, and business operation.
+You can segment the tenants by business type, leases covenants, size of premises, the location of premises, lease expiry, and business operation.
 Some tenants place considerable impact on a property with issues such as staff, customers, waste, and business operations.
 As part of that review, look at the leases of anchor or larger tenants and see how those leases can have an impact on your other tenants.

 So, there are things that you can do here with the gathering and the considering of facts in the commercial and retail property leasing process.
 When you know the simple and direct leasing facts, you can do something for the tenants or landlords that you would regard as clients.